OxfordTechnicalSolutions/oxts_ros2_driver/README.md

     ros2 launch oxts launch.py ncom:=<absolute_path_to_ncom>
 ```

 To view the Odometry and Tf data from the INS, use the additional command line option `use_rviz:=true`.
 This requires RViz to be installed.
+There is also the option to start publishig before the NCOM has initialised (not recommended) `wait_for_init:=false`.

+The currently available launch files are as follows:

+* `launch.py` - Launches the driver, as well as `robot_state_publisher` and, optionally, RViz
+* `minimal.py` - Only launches the driver, without `robot_state_publisher` and no `use_rviz` option

 ## Output ROS messages